thediveo/lxkns/README.md

 `lxkns` is a Golang package for discovering Linux kernel namespaces.
 In every nook and cranny of your Linux hosts.

-- browser discovery tool with containerized backend discovery service.
+- discovery web frontend and containerized backend discovery service.

 - CLI namespace discovery tools.